Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like 'install' or 'reinstall'.
-There is no mention of preconditions, exclusions, or context, leaving agents to infer usage without support.
+No guidance on when to use this tool versus alternatives like 'install' or 'reinstall'.
+The description lacks context for selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.